I feel like I’m wasting away.

 I’ve been at my company for a while now (6.5 years!).
 But the last two and a half years, basically starting with COVID, have felt kinda like I’ve been stuck on rails.
 I’m only really noticing it now, looking back while writing this.

-I’d reached maybe minor Guru status (I’m half-joking here).
+I reached minor Guru status (I’m half-joking here).
 And then the company wants to use you for more high-leverage work.
 But the qualities that get you to become a Guru in the first place are not indicative of if you will like or succeed in this higher role.
 I was a domain owner and then I grew into a leader within my org, partly out of my own interest in taking on the role but also partly out of a sense of duty and necessity.

 Right now, I do a lot of planning and very little coding.
 And after writing this all out, I think I’m in the wrong role for me!